NewAlexandria/leadership_readme/wiki-best-practices.md

 # Wiki Patterns

+How to wiki

-* If you can edit a word doc, uou can edit a wiki page. all the formatting is the same.
+* If you can edit a word doc, you can edit a wiki page. all the formatting is the same.
 * Wikis give you new formatting to create blocks of content, and show links to other wiki pages (docs) automatically.
 * Use a wiki page when the info will be long lived.
-* When the information needs to be findable within context to related info (eg for uour department or team).
+* When the information needs to be findable within context to related info (eg for your department or team).
   * disk or cloud docs have no inherent navigation, like breadcrumbs, and so are often hard to keep track of.

+## Core Pages

 ### Finding the Home